 - a.
-If you have a USB keyboard installed on your computer and the Setup Utility program does not display using this method, turn on the computer, then immediately press and release the F1 key repeatedly until the Setup Utility program menu displays. - b.
-If a user password or an administrator password has been set, the configuration settings in the Setup Utility program menu cannot be changed without a password.
+If you have a USB keyboard installed on your computer and the Setup Utility does not display using this method, turn on the computer, then immediately press and release the F1 key repeatedly until the Setup Utility displays. - b.
+If a user password or an administrator password has been set, the Setup Utility program menu is not displayed until you type your password.
 See "Using passwords" for more information.